 Nayleen slowly grabbed Varhi off of Sairek’s back and lay him down on the ground.
 Cyial by now had moved back to see what was going on.
 Nayleen checked his pulse and listened for breathing.
 Her concerned expression relaxed.
 “He’s just unconscious.
 That’s actually probably a good thing.
 The pain may have become too much.
 At least like this he’s not suffering.
 Poor kid is probably utterly exhausted, too.”
 Nayleen observed Sairek who was panting for breath and crouched down onto one knee.
 He pinched his jewel, which Nayleen eyed and saw by now it was an amber color.
 “Geez… just how much energy did you use to yell at that golem?”
 She asked.

+Sairek winced.
 “Err… I’d rather not talk about it.
-I’ll be honest, what I did was pretty inefficient, but I couldn’t think of anything else.
+I’ll be honest, what I did was pretty inefficient and stupid, but I couldn’t think of anything else.
 So I just… threw everything I had at it.
-It wasn't even a spell.”
-Sairek grumbled.
+It wasn't even a spell," he grumbled.
 He conjured a nearly empty flask of ethereal, then opened it and took a swig from it first, his face grimacing as he forced himself to gulp the terrible taste down.
 Catching his breath again, he handed the flask to Nayleen.
 “Give him the rest of this, please.”

 She took it, but eyed it.
 “But the jewel—”

 Sairek shook his head.
 “We’re almost out of ethereal Nayleen and Varhi may need the rest of it.
 I’ll manage.
 We’re almost out of here.
-I can let the jewel recover on its own when we do.”
+I can let the jewel recover on its own when we do.
+Come on, we have to get out of here quick.”

 “Okay.”
 She acknowledged, taking the remainder of the flask.
 Sairek helped her lift Varhi’s upper half a little and to tilt his head back as she poured the remainder of the flask into his mouth, which he gulped unconsciously until the flask was dry.
 “There.
-Help me get him on my back.”
+Help me get him on my back.
+You look like you're about to collapse yourself.”
 Nayleen said, sheathing her bow around her shoulder.

 Both Cyial and Sairek lifted the boy upright and settled him onto Nayleen’s back.
 When that was done, Cyial handed Sairek his staff back and the Prince nodded his thanks.
 Both of them led the way with Nayleen trailing at the back now.
 “The bridge is over there, do you see it?”
 Cyial asked, pointing with his free hand past the tall valley they were in.